-At the request of the Municipal prosecutor, the lawsuit has been suspended since April 2012.
+At the request of the Municipal prosecutor, in April 2012, the lawsuit was suspended for one year.
 Since that time, the prosecutor has initiated investigations into the Municipality's actions in the matter as well as the efforts undertaken by the six defendants to remove and dispose of their individual waste from the incineration facility.
+The Municipal prosecutor held a meeting on October 3, 2014, in which it was announced there is no final outcome for the investigation as yet.
+Each defendant was called to verify tax documentation and provide comments on a proposed Term of Reference by January 2015.

 In early August 2013, new labor claims were filed against FDSAL as well as 57 other companies.
 These claims were filed by 30 employees of the local waste incineration facility that was used by FDSAL and the 57 other companies.
-The employees of the incineration facility allege health injuries in connection with their employment at the waste site.
+The employees of the incineration facility allege that FDSAL and the other users of the facility are severally liable for health injuries suffered in connection with plaintiffs' employment at the waste site.
 Based on legal precedent, it is possible that FDSAL may be considered a liable party.
-Due to the fact that we are in the early stages of the lawsuit, the amount of a potential loss, if any, cannot be reasonably estimated.
-Counsel has advised that the likelihood of Zoetis being considered severally liable is remote.
+The plaintiffs' lawyers presented a motion for discontinuance of these 30 labor claims during the hearing held on December 9, 2013, because (i) not all defendants had been summoned which would generate delays in the proceedings and preliminaries of lawsuits' dismissal; and (ii) the pieces of evidence for each claim shall be more concentrated.
+The court dismissed the cases on the same date.